Take time to read our useful terms and conditions

 The Himalayan Garden and Sculpture Park accepts no liability for any loss or damage to individuals, vehicles or personal property, however arising, including (but not solely) any injury, distress, inconvenience or anxiety caused.
 The Ticket Holder assumes all risk and danger incidental to the Visit, Activity or Event, including any death, personal injury, loss, damage or liability.
 Where the Ticket Holder is a Minor (aged 15 or below), all risk and danger is assumed by their Responsible Adult.

 Management reserve the right to close, cancel or alter the opening dates, times or event programme due to inclement weather, technical reasons, where visitor capacity is reached, restrictions imposed by a third party or any other reasons without refund.
-Should we be unable to offer all usual attractions and catering whilst operating under current COVID-19 restrictions, Management will endeavour to ensure the website is updated with all changes and closures.
-In circumstances where a change or closure is made at short notice, no refund shall be due whether or not the website is updated.

 The Himalayan Garden and Sculpture Park is a seasonal business and is not open every day.
 Opening dates and times are at the discretion of the Management and no visitor or season ticket holder has the right to entry at any other time.
 We reserves the right to refuse admission or remove from the park (without refund) any visitor who: